IBM PS/2: Interface

 PS/2 connection ports (later colored purple for keyboard and green for mouse, according to PC 97) were once commonly used for connecting input devices.

 PS/2 systems introduced a new specification for the keyboard and mouse interfaces, which are still in use today (though increasingly supplanted by USB devices) and are thus called "PS/2" interfaces.
-The PS/2 keyboard interface, inspired by Apple's ADB interface, was electronically identical to the long-established AT interface, but the cable connector was changed from the 5-pin DIN connector to the smaller 6-pin mini-DIN interface.
+The PS/2 keyboard interface, inspired by Apple's ADB interface, was electrically identical to the long-established AT interface, but the cable connector was changed from the 5-pin DIN connector to the smaller 6-pin mini-DIN interface.
 The same connector and a similar synchronous serial interface was used for the PS/2 mouse port.

 The initial desktop Model 50 and Model 60 also featured a new cableless internal design, based on use of interposer circuit boards to link the internal drives to the planar (motherboard).
 Additionally, these machines could be largely disassembled and reassembled for service without tools.

 Additionally, the PS/2 introduced a new software data area known as the Extended BIOS Data Area (EBDA).
 Its primary use was to add a new buffer area for the dedicated mouse port.
 This also required making a change to the "traditional" BIOS Data Area (BDA) which was then required to point to the base address of the EBDA.

 Another new PS/2 innovation was the introduction of bidirectional parallel ports which, in addition to their traditional use for connecting a printer, could now function as a high-speed data transfer interface.
 This allowed the use of new hardware such as parallel port scanners, CD-ROM drives, and also enhanced the capabilities of printers by allowing them to communicate with the host PC and send back signals instead of simply being a passive output device.